 While this CAVA recipe is pretty straightforward, there are a few things I’d like to mention to save time and help you get the best results on your first try:

-• Store-bought condiments: If you are short on time, there is nothing wrong with buying some condiments from the grocery store.
-Nowadays, many options and brands offer high-quality and delicious hummus, tzatziki, and even pickled onions at stores.
+- Store-bought condiments: If you are short on time, there is nothing wrong with buying some condiments from the grocery store.
+I’ve tested this with both homemade and store-bought versions, and nowadays many brands carry excellent hummus, tzatziki, and even pickled onions.
+Trader Joe’s and Whole Foods are two places I often shop for these shortcuts.

-• Prewashed salad greens: Most restaurants use triple-washed (and dried) salad greens.
+- Prewashed salad greens: Most restaurants use triple-washed (and dried) salad greens.
 You can, too.
 It is a big-time saver.
+I do the same at home when I know I’ll be assembling several bowls during the week.
+It makes meal prep much easier and keeps the greens crisp.

-• Buffet Style: This is a fantastic recipe for serving a crowd.
+- Buffet Style: This is a fantastic recipe for serving a crowd.
 I like to serve it buffet style by placing all the ingredients in bowls and having my guests assemble their own Cava bowls.
+It reminds me of the mezze-style meals I grew up with in Turkey, where everyone customizes their plate from a variety of small dishes.

 FAQs